eddiesosera/skate-360/README.md

 ## Development Process

-The `Development Process` is the technical implementations and functionality done in the frontend and backend of the application.
+The `Development Process` refers to the technical implementations and functionality in the application's frontend and backend.

 ### Backend

 [Backend repository](https://github.com/eddiesosera/dv300-term1-backend)

 <!-- Setting Up the ```CRUD``` Functionality.
   >This is the crud functionality for the skateboards and their configuration.
-This being the most complicated example of the ```CRUD``` functionality
+This is the most complicated example of the ```CRUD``` functionality.

   Get all Items

     > [!NOTE]
-    > The GET ALL Function in the route.ts file used to get all items in the specific array
+    > The GET ALL Function in the route.ts file is used to get all items in the specific array

   ```
     // Get All Skateboards